JarryShaw/PyPCAPKit/src/corekit/README.md

 # CoreKit Manual

-&emsp; `jspcap` is an open source library for PCAP extraction and analysis, written in __Python 3.6__.
+&emsp; `pcapkit` is an open source library for PCAP extraction and analysis, written in __Python 3.6__.
 The following is a manual for core utility classes.

  - [`Info`](#info)
  - [`VersionInfo`](#versioninfo)